c1m50c/snapr/README.md

 # snapper

-Easily generate snapshots of maps with stylized geometries.
+Flexible and frictionless way to render snapshots of maps with stylized geometries.

 ## Features

-### Flexible
+### Flexibility

 The [`snapper`](.) crate is designed with extensibility in mind.